MASTG-TECH-0059: Accessing App Data Directories

 Using a Terminal in macOS (iOS Simulator Only)¶

-For testing the local storage and verifying what data is stored within it, it's not mandatory to have an iOS device.
-With access to the source code and Xcode the app can be build and deployed in the iOS simulator.
-The file system of the current device of the iOS simulator is available in ~/Library/Developer/CoreSimulator/Devices.
+To test local storage and verify what data is stored in it, an iOS device is not required.
+With access to the source code and Xcode, the app can be built and deployed in the iOS simulator.
+The file system of the current iOS simulator device is located at ~/Library/Developer/CoreSimulator/Devices.

 Once the app is running in the iOS simulator, you can navigate to the directory of the latest simulator started with the following command: